john-science/neural-networks-and-deep-learning/README.md

 ## Chapter 1 - Neural Network Introduction with MNIST

+Loading the MNIST data was a complete distaster.
+There were 32-bit vs 64-bit problems, problems with the version of Python and various `pickle` vs `cPickle` versions.

-Loading the MNIST data was a complete distaster, so now the MNIST data is taken directly from TensorFlow.
-This is a lot more reliable (Google backing) and I am including the data just to be sure.
+The new version of the chapter 1 scripts pull the MNIST data directly from TensorFlow.
+This is a lot more reliable (Google backing) and I am including the data just to be sure there are no issues.